idfyed/sample-php-app/README.md

 ## Disclaimer

-This is by no means a fully-fledged web application, it is only a example on how to communicate with the Idfyed Go service to authenticate a user and retrieve user attributes.
+This is by no means a fully-fledged web application, it is only a example on how to communicate with the Idfyed service to authenticate a user and retrieve user attributes.
 The application does not implement authorization at all.
 In a real world scenario the implementer would have to use the information retrieved from the Idfyed